ansible/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         Ansible uses JSON for return data from remote modules.
 This allows modules to be written in any language, not just Python.

+    Keyword
+        The main expressions that make up Ansible, which apply to playbook objects (Play, Block, Role and Task).
+For example 'vars:' is a keyword that lets you define variables in the scope of the playbook object it is applied to.

     Lazy Evaluation
         In general, Ansible evaluates any variables in :term:`playbook <playbooks>` content at the last possible second,